vvasuki/english/prose/hindu/sthAneshvaraH/politics.md

 title = "Politics"
 +++

+## Shorts

+Long ago in Nepal, people elected their leader by a marathon.
+Inspired by this, I believe we can have a similar system.
+Rather than a race, we should let the best comedian win.

 ## In Defense of Her Majesty
 It is ridiculous for me to reconsider monarchy after four decades, as the first time I marched in the streets of Kathmandu against monarchy, I was just a teenager.
 But then, I had not watched The Truman Show; it was not even made.
 Hollywood did exist, but I had not read Baudrillard.
 I did attend some carnivals but nobody even mentioned Bakhtin.
 My support is not for power but for grandiose, for extravagance and for the simulacra.
 With the royals around, we all can appreciate the Lorde within each of us.